-The Leon County School System has a law enforcement contract with the Leon County Sheriff's Department to have a school resource officer at Lively.
+The LCSB has a law enforcement contract with the Leon County Sheriff 's Department to have a school resource officer at LTC.
 The deputy is available to all students.
-Please contact him/her whenever needed through the Administration office.
+Additionally, the coordinator of safety and security for the campus is available to students and staff to report and criminal activities or seek assistance regarding campus crime.